 secure, compliant, and auditable workflows

 From a business perspective, we needed to validate whether lenders would be willing to take ownership of document management, a responsibility previously handled by our internal teams.
+The solution also had to integrate seamlessly into the customer journey, ensuring that document updates would not disrupt the end-user experience.

 Discovery & Assumptions